How to Setup an E-Commerce Business in the UAE Free Zones

 E-commerce is a lucrative business in the UAE which is the fastest-growing e-commerce market in the MENA region.
 A number of free zones in the UAE offer a cost-efficient business setup environment to start an e-commerce business.
 With an e-commerce license in the free zones, the companies are not allowed to trade directly with the consumers in the mainland.
 However, e-commerce companies can sell the products of suppliers already available in the market.

-High digital penetration, digital-savvy population, rise in mobile wallets and the pro-active government policies makes the UAE one of the best places to start an e-commerce business.
-However, recent COVID-19 pandemic has turned out to be blessing in disguise for e-commerce platforms because 184 countries including the UAE have enforced lockdown measures where the people are allowed only to go out to buy essentials.
+High digital penetration, a digital-savvy population, a rise in mobile wallets and pro-active government policies makes the UAE one of the best places to start an e-commerce business.
+However, the recent COVID-19 pandemic has turned out to be a blessing in disguise for e-commerce platforms because 184 countries including the UAE have enforced lockdown measures where the people are allowed only to go out to buy essentials.

 The restrictions to mitigate the coronavirus spread have resulted in a major shift in consumer behaviour in the UAE, where people have started buying through e-commerce platforms and most of the offices are working from home and schools have started online classes.
 There has been a rise in the number of online orders and the number of new users has also increased.
 The new trend has added to the profitability of the e-commerce companies in the UAE including e-Learning and e-training.